DataFire/Integrations/integrations/generated/amazonaws_codecommit/README.md

 ### InvalidDestinationCommitSpecifierException
 * InvalidDestinationCommitSpecifierException `object`: The destination commit specifier is not valid.
 You must provide a valid branch name, tag, or full commit ID.

+### InvalidEmailException
+* InvalidEmailException `object`: The specified email address either contains one or more characters that are not allowed, or it exceeds the maximum number of characters allowed for an email address.

 ### InvalidFileLocationException
 * InvalidFileLocationException `object`: The location of the file is not valid.
 Make sure that you include the extension of the file as well as the file name.

+### InvalidFileModeException
+* InvalidFileModeException `object`: The specified file mode permission is not valid.
+For a list of valid file mode permissions, see <a>PutFile</a>.

 ### InvalidFilePositionException
 * InvalidFilePositionException `object`: The position is not valid.
 Make sure that the line number exists in the version of the file you want to comment on.